4D-STAR/opat-core/README.md

 meson setup build --buildtype=release meson compile -C build
 ```
-If you want to run tests
+If you want to run tests you can use meson's build in test command.
+Note that due to small numerical differences between computers and compilers, some tests may fail.
+This is expected and can be ignored.
+Specifically, `TableLattice` tests rely on the ordering / adjacency of Delaunay triangulation which can vary between systems.
 ```bash
 meson test -C build
 ```

 To install headers, libraries, and the command line utilities
 ```bash
 meson install -C build